Communicating using monday.com

 Communicating with your team using monday on the go

-Whether you’re in and out of meetings, travelling a lot for work or you’re working after hours from your mobile phone, monday has some great features to support you.
+Whether you’re in and out of meetings, travelling a lot for work or you’re working after hours from your mobile phone, monday.com has some great features to support you.

-Firstly, you can send new pulses to a board on your monday account from your email - awesome, right?
+Firstly, you can send new pulses to a board on your monday.com account from your email - awesome, right?
 This means if you’re working from your email away from your desk and you think of a task to add as a new pulse to an existing board, you can do it with just a few clicks of a button.
-This article shows you step by step how to do this.

-We also have a mobile application available in both iOS and Android, meaning you can manage everything you see on your monday account from your phone!
+We also have mobile applications available in both iOS and Android, meaning you can manage everything you see on your monday.com account from your phone!